amanpreetsingh459/amanpreetsingh459.github.io/_posts/2018-06-09-blog2-deep-neural-network.md

 ---
 layout: post
-comments: true
 title: What makes the Deep Learning really "Deep"?
-excerpt: The notion of multiple layers in deep neural networks, gradient-descent, backpropagation, activation function.
+The notion of multiple layers in deep neural networks and backpropagation
-mathjax: true

 ---

 ## Definition of a neural-network